wealth42/nick-fury/pull_request_template.md

 Testing can be done on any of testing softwares and have been tried on some- Jira, Chrome developer's tool

 ## Did you learn anything new while doing this assignment?
 Please explain.
 Yes, a lot.
-I learned teamwork, team leadership, web content updating along with JSON, jQuery practices, bootstrap classes use and compression teachniques.
+I learned teamwork, team leadership, web content updating along with JSON, jQuery practices, bootstrap classes use and compression techniques.

 ## How much time did it take for you complete the project?
 It took me  20, 30 days to complete the frontend details of this project.
 Further work of backend and database work was done by other members of team.